 About Easygen

-Easygen is a European research project developing an automated, modular platform for hospital-based CAR-T manufacturing.
-Led by Fraunhofer and Fresenius, it brings together 18 partners from academia and industry.
+Easygen is a European research project developing a modular platform for hospital-based CAR-T manufacturing.
+Led by Fresenius and Fraunhofer IZI, it brings together 18 partners from academia and industry.

 18 partners